hyperledger/fabric-sdk-java/README.md

 **java.security.InvalidKeyException: Illegal key size**

 If you get this error, this means your JDK does not capable of handling unlimited strength crypto algorithms.
 To fix this issue, You will need to download the JCE libraries for your version of JDK.
 Please follow the instructions <a href="http://stackoverflow.com/questions/6481627/java-security-illegal-key-size-or-default-parameters">here</a> to download and install the JCE for your version of the JDK.

 #Reporting Issues
-To report issue please use: <a href="http://jira.hyperledger.org/">Hyperledger's JIRA</a>.
+To report an issue please use: <a href="http://jira.hyperledger.org/">Hyperledger's JIRA</a>.
-To login you will need a Linux Foundation ID (LFID) which you get at <a href="https://identity.linuxfoundation.org/">The Linux Foundation</a>
-if you don't already have one.
+To login you will need a Linux Foundation ID (LFID) which you get at <a href="https://identity.linuxfoundation.org/">The Linux Foundation</a> if you don't already have one.

 JIRA Fields should be: